What if your company were allowed only one advantage over the competition?

 Most Expensive

-You: We’re the Cadillac tool — the most expensive, but also the best.
+You: We’re the Cadillac tool—the most expensive, but also the best.
 I know, “most expensive” doesn’t automatically imply “best!”
 But in our case you get what you pay for.

 Customer: Hmm, I don’t know, budgets are tight.
-We’re thinking of going open-source — it’s free.
+We’re thinking of going open-source—it’s free.

 You: Open-source is free like puppies are free.
 You don’t write a check to get it, but you have to support it for life.
 Your employee’s time is not free.
 Working around bugs is not free.
 Having nothing but the Web of Lies Internet to rely on for tech support is not free.
 See, we don’t line our pockets with that revenue, we spend it making you maximally effective.
 We answer the phone on the first ring.
 When you have a problem, we connect you directly with developers instead of hiding behind off-shore Level 1 support.
 We’ll stay on the line with you at 3am as you work through a problem.
 We’ll do a conference call helping you through best-practices on using the tool for your specific purpose.
-We do things open-source would never do.
+We do things an open-source project cannot do.

 Customer: OK, that’s useful.
 But BigCorp offers 24/7 tech support too and they have consultants.

 You: It’s quality, not quantity.
 Let’s get specific.
 We employ actual software developers for Level 1 tech support and email, so you’re talking to someone who not only can answer every question but can even read the code to get answers.
 You’re talking to someone who has the power and ability to change the code to fix a bug or add a feature.
 That’s an inside track that no big company will offer.
 And consultants?
 Our consultants write blog posts about best practices.
-Our consultants literally live and breath with the entire team every day.
+Our consultants live with the entire team every day.
 Our consultants train with the top experts in the field, who we can afford because we’re the Cadillac.
-You’re not getting someone who realized they can turn a buck installing high-priced software — you’re getting true experts giving you insight that only we can provide.
+You’re not getting someone who realized they can turn a buck installing high-priced software—you’re getting true experts giving you insight that only we can provide.

 Customer: I’m also checking out SimpleCo’s tool.
 They’re much cheaper, and although they don’t have as many features, it seems simpler to use.